NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 ### Method 2:
 If your IDE supports it, you can directly run the .feature files within `/features`
 <br />
-* Note in some IDEs, you will need to set the `BASE_URL` environment within the behave run configuration rather than the machine
+* Note in some IDEs, you will need to set the `BASE_URL` environment within the behave run configuration rather than the machine.

 ### Method 3:
 Run the tests by running `behave` in a command prompt or terminal window.